BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Image: Ana Sha | Shutterstock

 Parents already have a lot on their plates, and worrying about the safety of baby products shouldn’t be one of them.
-To help provide peace of mind and keep babies safe, the U.S. Consumer Product Safety Commission (CPSC) has introduced new safety standards for infant support cushions.
+To help provide peace of mind and keep babies safe, new safety standards for infant support cushions have officially gone into effect.

-To help address these specific issues and make infant support cushions as safe as possible the CPSC has come up with five new rules for manufacturers:
+To help address these specific issues and make infant support cushions as safe as possible the US Consumer Product Safety Comission introduced and has now enacted five new rules for manufacturers:

 1. Firmness Testing: All surfaces that may come into contact with a baby must meet strict firmness standards to prevent suffocation caused by the cushion conforming to the baby’s face.